-I was washing my hair one day when I noticed an odd sense of pain and tenderness on my scalp.
-If you’ve ever experienced it, you know what I am talking about.
-Scalp pain has several different causes, but you’ll often notice that it gets WORSE when you’re overly tired and stressed…so it’s no surprise that 2020 has aggravated scalp tenderness in many, including myself.
+Have you ever been washing your hair when you noticed an odd sense of pain and tenderness on your scalp?
+Scalp pain has several different causes, but you’ll often notice that it gets much worse when you’re overly tired and stressed…so it’s no surprise that 2020 may have aggravated scalp pain in many.

 A sensitive scalp originates from inflammation coming from blood vessels beneath the area.
 This floods the nerves within your hair follicles, causing pain and sensitivity.
-And though there are many conditions that could lead to scalp pain – such as infections, headaches, and skin disorders – one factor that is often overlooked is dirty hair.
-Or if we’re being more specific, it’s YEAST…
+And though there are many conditions that could lead to scalp pain – such as infections, headaches, scalp pimples and skin disorders – one factor that is often overlooked is dirty hair.
+To be more specific, it’s yeast!

 If you don’t shampoo your hair for a while, the natural oils that produce on your scalp will begin to gather and aggregate.
 This leads to infection, and the overgrowth of yeast in the area.
 According to Francesca Fusco, a Manhattan-based dermatologist, not washing your hair enough can lead to pitysrosporum (yeast) build up, which often leads to dandruff.
 However, as this issue worsens, it can cause inflammation, which translates into sensitivity.